munificent/craftinginterpreters/book/classes-and-instances.md

 </aside>

 We're one step farther.
-Now we can define classes and create instances of them:
+Now we can define classes and create instances of them.

 ```lox
 class Brioche {}